-The data for a BTP or an SBP should follow the structure of the CTD format for the applicable sections-
+The data for an SBP should follow the structure of the CTD format for the applicable sections.
+In addition, such applications should fulfil the specific requirements detailed in the ICH M4 guideline (8).

 Module 1.

 Additional guidance for some of the applicable sections to be included in Module 1 is provided below: